Easily Make Delicious, Immune-Boosting Elderberry Syrup at Home

 4 cups water

 Boil the elderberries and seasonings in the water for 45 minutes.
-Let it cool and then mash the berries with a spoon.
-Pour the mixture through a strainer into a glass bowl, mashing the rest of the juice from the berries.
-Add 1 cup of honey and stir.
+Let it cool and then mash the berries with a spoon, through a strainer and into a glass bowl.
+Add the honey and stir.
 Store in the fridge.
 I mash the berries for 10 minutes, just to be sure I get all the goodness out of them.
 Quart sized mason jars are perfect for storing the syrup.

 Need to make Vegan elderberry syrup?
 Just substitute the honey with 100% pure, organic maple syrup.